predsci/sunRunner1D/README.md

 # sunRunner1D

 Welcome to sunRunner1D.
 This is a 1D MHD calculation of a CME pulse propagating (and evolving) through an ambient solar wind, the state of which can be specified by the user.
-The version provided here has been compiled on a Mac (and the executable should run on most of the recent versions of the OS, including Ventura).
+The version provided here has been compiled on a Mac (and the executable should run on most of the recent versions of the OS, up to, and including Sonoma 14.2.1).
 If you plan to run on a Linux computer or Windows, you will need to recompile the Pluto code, which is in the src directory (See instructions below).

 For a run, you need to provide, at a minimum: